warrenmwang/coop_casa/README.md

 # Coop.casa

+### Comment

+Just a project to learn about building full stack web applications around a theme that I own no creative rights to.
+I feel legally obligated to mention that this project is currently not a legal entity nor a real company.
+This does not indicate anything about whether Coop will exist in the future.

+### Tech Stack

+**Frontend:** Typescript, ReactJS, TailwindCSS, TanStack/React Query, React Router <br>
+**Backend:** Go, PostgreSQL, Goose, SQLC, Goth <br>
+**Other:** Docker, Nginx

+There's a lot more Javascript libraries than Go libraries that I use that are not mentioned.
+As for PostgreSQL extensions that I use, just look in the migrations folder.

 ## Connecting Communities, Empowering Ownership.

 Coop wants to provide a platform for people to meet specifically with the idea in mind to